-2.1.
-Spill Management.
 Involuntary spill at McNary is the result of river flow exceeding powerhouse capacity, insufficient generation loads to pass the river flow, turbine unit outages (forced or scheduled), or the failure of a key component of the juvenile fish passage facility which forces the project to spill to provide juvenile fish passage.
 Spill at McNary shall be distributed in accordance with the adult fish passage spill pattern included at the end of this section in Table MCN-6.
-Special spills for juvenile fish passage may be provided as detailed in Appendix A (Special Project Operations and Research).
-Special spills for juvenile fish passage normally occur during the spring, from approximately April 10 through late June, when the project is bypassing collected fish.
-Spill may continue after this date in accordance with Appendix A or if river flow is above powerhouse capacity.
-If involuntary spill occurs after normal voluntary fish spill ends for the season, it may be shaped as follows: 1) If spill is projected to be 20% or less of total project outflow, spill should be spread out during the nighttime hours, or 2) If spill is projected to be greater than 20% of total project outflow, spill should be spread out during the next 24 hours.
-This end-of-season spill shaping would be considered a soft constraint and will be coordinated with the RCC.
+Special spills for juvenile fish passage will be provided as detailed in Appendixes A and E. If spill occurs during the summer, it may be shaped as follows: 1) If spill is projected to be 20% or less of total project outflow, spill should be spread out during the nighttime hours, or 2) If spill is projected to be greater than 20% of total project outflow, spill should be spread out during the next 24 hours.
+This spill shaping would be considered a soft constraint and will be coordinated through the RCC.
 If possible, when powerhouse generation load/spill changes greater then 50,000 cfs are made, they should be ramped over a one-hour period to minimize rapid flow changes in the juvenile fish collection channel.

-Dissolved Gas Management and Control.
 Total dissolved gas (TDG) levels at McNary are monitored in accordance with the Dissolved Gas Monitoring Program, Appendix D. The TDG levels are monitored at two locations in the McNary forebay: at the navigation lock on the north shore, to monitor the mid-Columbia arm of the McNary pool, and on the south end of the powerhouse, to monitor Snake River inflow.
 The TDG levels will also be monitored in the McNary tailrace.
-The TDG will be recorded every half-hour and reported hourly via computer year-round.
+The TDG will be recorded every half-hour and reported hourly via computer yearround.
 Related data collected at the same time for McNary Project include spill volume and total project flow.
-Implementation of spill requests at McNary will be based in part upon TDG monitoring data and the observed condition of migrant juveniles and adults, along with juvenile migrant monitoring data.
-Spill requests will be coordinated through the Technical Management Team (TMT).
+Implementation of spill requests at McNary will be based in part upon TDG monitoring data and the observed condition of migrant juveniles and adults, along with juvenile migrant monitoring Spill requests will be coordinated through the Technical Management Team (TMT).

-- 2.3.1.
-Juvenile Fish Passage Facilities.
 Operate from April 1 through September 30 for juvenile fish bypass, collection, and transportation and from October 1 through December 15 for bypassing adult fallbacks.
 Operate according to the criteria listed below and in Appendix B (Corps' Juvenile Fish Transportation Program Operating Criteria) for the bypassing, collection, and transportation of juvenile salmonids.
-The transportation program may be revised in accordance with the ESA Section 10 permit and the NOAA Fisheries biological opinion. - 2.3.1.1.
-Winter Maintenance Period (December 16 through March 31).
-Check and perform maintenance as required on the items listed below.
+The transportation program may be revised in accordance with the ESA Section 10 permit and the NOAA Fisheries biological opinion.

 - 1. Remove debris from forebay and trashracks. - 2.
 Rake trashracks. - 3.
 Remove debris from gatewell slots. - 4.
-Measure and log drawdown in gatewell slots.
+Measure and log drawdown in gatewell slots. - 5.
+Inspect and repair gatewell dip net as needed.